-Online Quizzes (15% of course grade): You will be required to complete regular quizzes in this course.
-There are optional practice quizzes.
-You are not graded on the practice quizzes.
-You are only graded on the required quizzes.
-You will have two chances per question, but will receive a 30% penalty on the second attempt.
-There are no retakes on quizzes.
-You may use late passes on quizzes, but these count against your 100 late pass total.
+Reading Quizzes (15% of course grade): You will be required to complete regular quizzes in this course.
+You only have one chance per question, but you may repeat the entire assessment up to 10 times.
+You may use late passes on quizzes, but these count against your 5 late passes.